alystair/my-productivity-stack/README.md

 # My productivity stack
 My productivity stack for workflow transcendence.
-Ordered by blend of most personally usage/usefulness.
+Ordered by blend of personal usage/general usefulness.

 Have suggestions or alternatives?
 Submit an issue, especially for the following: Comic viewer (zips), image viewer, general file explorer, SFTP client, Adobe Fireworks.